photostructure/exiftool-vendored.js/README.md

 Please review the [ExifTool constructor parameters](src/ExifTool.ts#L70) and override default values where appropriate.

+A given node process should instantiate and share a single `exiftool` instance for best performance and to minimize system load.

 ```js
 const { ExifTool } = require("exiftool-vendored")
 const exiftool = new ExifTool()